Are you planning to spend 3 days in Mexico City?

 There are two parts – Roma Norte (Roma North) and Roma Sur (Roma South).

-Roma Norte is Mexico City’s coolest hood (though neighboring Condesa may contest this).
+Roma Norte is Mexico City’s hippest hood (though neighboring Condesa may contest this).
+If you’re looking for cool things to do in CDMX, hit up this hood.

 Check out Alvaro Obregon Avenue (Avenida Alvaro Obregon).
 This street is home to some of Roma Norte’s best cafés, shops, late night bars and taquerias (taco shops).